Wondering if you need a stash of breastmilk? Here’s what to consider for your family.

-- Plan around your baby's breastfeeds.
-Feed your baby just before you go out and again as soon as you return.
+- Feed your baby just before you leave and again when you get home.

-- Stay close by so you can head home when your baby needs a feed.
+- Stay close by so you can return for a feed.

-- Have your baby brought to you for a breastfeed, wherever you are.
+- Have your baby brought to you for a breastfeed.

-With a little planning, many mums find they can still get time to themselves without needing to express milk for their baby.
-This often becomes easier as babies get older and settle into more of a pattern with their breastfeeds and sleep.
+With a little planning, many mums find they can enjoy time to themselves without needing to express milk.
+This often gets easier as babies grow and settle into more of a pattern with their feeds and sleep.

-If you decide to store some breastmilk, the amount you'll need will depend on your baby’s age and your circumstances.
-It can help to chat with a breastfeeding counsellor to work out a plan that suits you.
+The amount of milk you need to store depends on your baby’s age and your situation.
+Chatting with a breastfeeding counsellor can help you work out a plan that suits you.

 Expressing milk for different ages and stages